Skinny broadband plans

 Compare Skinny broadband plans

-Types of plans offered by Skinny
+Types of Skinny broadband plans

-Skinny provides two types of plans:
+Skinny provides two types of plans: Wireless 4G and fixed fibre or copper connections.

 Wireless 4G is Skinny’s signature product and is available on 60GB, 120GB or 300GB plans.
 Your plan auto-renews every month and the cost is deducted from your debit or credit card.